 National Current Affairs

 Set Theory, etc.

 MICA PGDM-C aspirants planning to appear for MICAT 2018 must prepare and practice by solving MICAT sample paper regularly.
 The sample paper will give candidates an idea of the question types, syllabus and estimated time required to solve a question.

-Candidates can expect to download the MICAT - I 2018 admit card in the first week of December.
-The MICAT – II 2018 admit card is likely to be available for download in the first week of February.
+Candidates can download the MICAT - I 2018 admit card on December 11.
+The MICAT – II 2018 admit card will be available for download on February 9, 2018.
 MICAT 2018 admit card will be available in online mode.
 The candidates who have registered for MICAT 2018 will be issued the MICAT Admit Card.
 Test takers can download the admit card of MICAT 2018 by entering their MICAT ID and password.
 Candidates are required to carry a photo identity proof along with their MICAT 2018 Admit Card at the exam centre.